dmckinstry/ProjectSummary/README.md

 ## Example usage

-The following shows a configuration for the repo (i.e., <https://github.com/dmckinstry/ProjectSummary>) and a project named `ProjectSummaryTest`:
+The following shows a configuration for this repo (i.e., <https://github.com/dmckinstry/ProjectSummary>) and a related project named `ProjectSummaryTest`:

 ``` YAML
 uses: dmckinstry/ProjectSummary@v1